Thryv Holdings Inc (THRY)

 = 0.00

-Thryv Holdings Inc's cash conversion cycle has shown variability over the past several quarters.
-The cash conversion cycle represents the time it takes for a company to convert its investment in inventory and other resources into cash flows from sales.
-A shorter cash conversion cycle indicates that the company is efficient in managing its working capital.
+The cash conversion cycle of Thryv Holdings Inc has exhibited fluctuations over the period from March 2020 to December 2024.
+The cash conversion cycle represents the time it takes for the company to convert its investments in inventory and other resources into cash from sales.